RAF India: Drawdown and disbandment

 AHQ India was disbanded.
 Air Marshal Hugh Walmsley, the final commander of RAF India and the unified RIAF, then became Deputy Supreme Commander (Air), India and Pakistan, serving as head of the AHQ, Supreme Commander's Headquarters (India and Pakistan), which had become operational from 11 August.
 Following the dissolution of AHQ India, two new air force headquarters for India and Pakistan were established, with two and 13 RAF officers, respectively, being assigned to each AHQ to assist with reconstituting the former RIAF into a new RIAF and Royal Pakistan Air Force.
 A fortnight after the partition of India, 125 RAF officers continued to serve in the subcontinent.

 On 10 November 1947, Walmsley formally relinquished his appointments as Deputy Supreme Commander (Air), India and Pakistan, and as Air Officer Commanding RAF Units in India and Pakistan.
 He then left India for the United Kingdom, transferring his duties to his deputy, Air Commodore Richard Jordan, who closed the AHQ, Supreme Commander's Headquarters (India and Pakistan) on 17 November.
 On 15 December, the RIAF took command of Palam Air Station from the RAF.
-The former Supreme Commanders Headquarters (Air) Communication Squadron RAF then became the Air HQ Communication Squadron, Royal Indian Air Force.